anedanman/trust-me-setup/README.md

 The eye-tracker will be working well within (probably slightly outside of? #TODO) your calibration area.

 - **Does it work when I move around?**
-Experiment shows it tolerates tilting to left/right by roughly no more than a 30-45° angle, and moving backward and forward slightly.
+The experiment shows it tolerates tilting to left/right by roughly no more than a 30-45° angle, and moving backward/forward slightly.
 This is related to the FOV of Tobii camera.

 - **Do I need to recalibrate every time before using?**
 Unless you are changing your workspace screen size, or adjusting your seating with large distance shifts, you don’t have to recalibrate.